milomccard/project4_CS2400/README.md

 Cong Shen
 Milo McCard
 **Workload**
-Milo wrote got the initial source code and the repository up and running and began writing the driver class to show functionality
+Milo wrote got the initial source code and got the repository up and running and began writing the driver class to show functionality
-of heaps.
-Cong then picked this up and finished the driver class.
-We also had some bugs in the original files that Cong found and
+of heaps.Cong then picked this up and finished the driver class.We also had some bugs in the original files that Cong found and
-fixed.
-We included an interface and generics.
+fixed.We included an interface and generics.